alamgirqazi/blog/listofbooks.md

 Rating 9/10

-WOW.
-Sidney Sheldon knows how to tell a story.
+Amazeballs.
+Damn Sidney Sheldon knows how to tell a story.
 This novel made me fall in love with Fiction.

 <hr>
 <br/>